mostafa/react-native-fullscreen-video/README.md

   ~~~~

 ## Example
-A simple app is provided as [example](https://github.com/mostafa/react-native-fullscreen-video/tree/master/example).
+A simple app is provided as an [example](https://github.com/mostafa/react-native-fullscreen-video/tree/master/example).

 ## Usage
 Although not mandatory, you can use [react-native-router-flux](https://github.com/aksonov/react-native-router-flux) to define a scene containing this component and then pass the necessary arguments, so that the component plays the video.
-An example app would look like this:
+The example app looks like this:

 ~~~~
 import React, { Component } from 'react';